benzookapi/shopify-barebone-theme-sample/README.md

 3. Go to the directory of this theme above to run [shopify theme dev](https://shopify.dev/docs/themes/tools/cli/commands#dev) in your terminal.

-4. If you're asked to login, follow the steps and copy and paste the two URLs shown for theme editor and storefront to your browser URL box.
+4. If you're asked to login, follow the steps and copy and paste the two URLs shown on the CLI output for theme editor and storefront to your browser address bars.

 # How to install
-The steps above are for development mode that gets terminated once you stop the running, if you install the theme to your store permanently, run [shopify theme push --unpublished](https://shopify.dev/docs/themes/tools/cli/commands#push) to create a new theme named by you in your store (For the second update, the `push` only without the parameter update the current theme).
+The steps above are for development mode that gets terminated once you stop the running, if you install the theme to your store permanently, run [shopify theme push --unpublished](https://shopify.dev/docs/themes/tools/cli/commands#push) to create a new theme named by you in your store (For the second update, the `push` only without the parameter updates the current live theme).

 # Sample list